nikolaykovenko/phpsa/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read and understood the [Contributing Guidelines](/.github/CONTRIBUTING.md)?
 - [ ] I have checked that another pull request for this purpose does not exist.
-- [ ] I write some tests for this PR.
+- [ ] I wrote some tests for this PR.

 Small description of change: